Lapland War: Initial land battles in September and October

 The lack of Finnish aggression did not go unnoticed by the Allied Control Commission monitoring adherence to the Moscow Armistice and the USSR threatened to occupy Finland if the terms of expelling or disarming the Germans were not met.
 Thus, Lieutenant General Siilasvuo ordered the III Corps to engage.
-The first hostilities between the Finnish Army and the 20th Mountain Army in Lapland took place 20 km southwest of Pudasjärvi, at around 08:00 on 28 September 1944, when Finnish advance units first issued a surrender demand and then opened fire on a small German rear-guard contingent.
+The first hostilities between the Finnish Army and the 20th Mountain Army in Lapland took place 20 km southwest of Pudasjärvi, at around 08:00 on 28 September 1944, when Finnish advance units first issued a surrender demand and then opened fire on a small German rearguard contingent.
 This took the Germans by surprise as the Finns had previously agreed to warn them should they be forced to take hostile action against them.
 After the incident, partial contact was re-established.
 The Germans told the Finns they had no interest in fighting them, but would not surrender.
 The next incident took place on 29 September at a bridge crossing the Olhava river between Kemi and Oulu.
 Finnish troops, who had been ordered to take the bridge intact, were attempting to disarm explosives rigged to the bridge when the Germans detonated them, demolishing the bridge and killing, among others, the Finnish company commander.
 On 30 September, the Finns attempted to encircle the Germans at Pudasjärvi into a pocket (called a motti in Finnish, originally meaning 1 m3 of firewood) with flanking movements through the forests and managed to cut the road leading north.
-By then, however, the bulk of the German force at Pudasjärvi had already left, leaving behind only a small detachment which, after warning the Finns, blew up a munitions dump.
+By then, the bulk of the German force at Pudasjärvi had already left, leaving behind only a small detachment which, after warning the Finns, blew up a munitions dump.